BombShellReaper/Palworld-Linux-Server/README.md

 These are some of the measures you can take harden your ssh service.

-# Step 10: Making the Switch User Command more secure
+# Step 10: Change Who Can Use The Switch User Command

 Make a new group to for the su command.
 Replace "*group_name*" with your desired name for the new group.